Where To Find Grants For Immigrants And Minorities: The Ultimate 2026 Resource List

 A. Grants.gov (The Master Database)

-This is the official database for all federal grants.
-However, it can be overwhelming with over 1,000 active grants.
+This is the official portal for all federal funding.
+With over 1,000 active grants, you must use the filters wisely.

-The Trick: Look for the “Eligibility” filter on the left sidebar.
-Check boxes for “Small Business” and look for Opportunity Titles containing “Minority” or “Disadvantaged Business.”
+• The Trick: Look for the “Eligibility” filter on the sidebar.
+Check “Small Business” and use search terms like “Minority” or “Disadvantaged Business.”

 B. The Minority Business Development Agency (MBDA)

-Action Step: Locate your nearest MBDA Business Center and schedule an appointment.
+• Action Step: Locate your nearest center on their website and schedule a free consultation.

 C. USDA Rural Business Development Grants